hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

   }
 </style>

-The purpose of this blog is to familiarize readers with the recently released PowerShell library for the HPE GreenLake Edge-to-Cloud platform.
+The purpose of this blog is to familiarize readers with the recently released PowerShell library for the HPE GreenLake edge-to-cloud platform.
 This library allows PowerShell developers, IT automation experts, and DevOps professionals to use the platform's API without having to rely on the GUI.

-With the introduction of this new library, anyone with basic PowerShell skills can now automate their interaction with the HPE GreenLake API, leverage the many resources offered by the HPE Cloud Platform, and enjoy increased productivity and efficiency.
+With the introduction of this new library, anyone with basic PowerShell skills can now automate their interaction with the HPE GreenLake API, leverage the many resources offered by the HPE GreenLake platform, and enjoy increased productivity and efficiency.

 Are you seeking agility and the ability to automate routine tasks through HPE GreenLake?
 If so, this library is the ideal solution for you!

-Among many other operations, this library allows you to create users, assign roles, send invitations to users, add and archive devices, assign applications and attach subscriptions, add tags to any device, get all kinds of information about any HPE GreenLake resource.
+Among many other operations, this library allows you to create users, assign roles, send invitations to users, add and archive devices, assign applications and attach subscriptions, add tags to any device, and get all kinds of information about any HPE GreenLake resource.

-In addition, you can implement resource restriction policies, fully automate device onboarding, generate API credentials for specific application instances such as HPE Computes Ops Management or HPE Data Services Cloud Console, and extend on the fly your API calls to any HPE GreenLake application instance.
+In addition, you can implement resource restriction policies, fully automate device onboarding, generate API credentials for specific application instances (such as HPE Compute Ops Management or HPE Data Services Cloud Console), and extend your API calls to any HPE GreenLake application instance on the fly.

 The HPE GreenLake platform provides a shared set of common cloud services for different application instances and services.
-This common service experience brings together all HPE service offerings into a single, comprehensive customer experience that this library leverages.
+This common service experience brings all HPE service offerings together into a single, comprehensive customer experience that this library leverages.

 ![](/img/ccs.png)

-HPE GreenLake CCS, short for HPE GreenLake Common Cloud Services, offers a collection of API-enabled services that serve various functions.
-The primary ones being:
+HPE GreenLake CCS, short for HPE GreenLake Common Cloud Services, offers a collection of API-enabled services that serve various functions, with the primary ones being:

 * **Registration**: in charge of the user registration.
-Includes email verification, account creation with HPE IDP (Identity Provider) with integration with PING Identity as the OIDC/RP provider (Relying Party for user authenticity verification and token issuance)
+Includes email verification, account creation with HPE IDP (Identity Provider) including integration with PING Identity as the OIDC/RP provider (Relying Party for user authenticity verification and token issuance)
-* **Authentication**: takes care of the user authentication but also HPE GreenLake CCS to applications authentication.
-Includes unified login, Single or MFA or SSO (third party), federated authentication with customer’s identity DP, single logout, user management, supports increased security with PKCE (Proof Key for Code Exchange, pronounced ‘pixy”) for OAuth 2.0.
+* **Authentication**: takes care of the user authentication and HPE GreenLake CCS to applications authentication.
+Includes unified login, Single or Multi-factor authentication (MFA) or Single sign-on (SSO) with third party, federated authentication with customer’s identity DP, single logout, user management, and supports increased security with PKCE (Proof Key for Code Exchange, pronounced ‘pixy”) for OAuth 2.0.
-* **Authorization**: provides authorization service for HPE GreenLake CCS, includes unified RBAC (Role-Based Access Control for users), custom roles and RRP (Resource Restriction Policy).
-Includes role creation, resource assignment to a role, role assignment to user…
+* **Authorization**: provides authorization service for HPE GreenLake CCS.
+Includes unified RBAC (Role-Based Access Control for users), custom roles and RRP (Resource Restriction Policy) including role creation, resource assignment to a role, role assignment to user, etc.
-* **Device activation and inventory**: ZTP (Zero Touch Provisioning) and Asset inventory (contract and customer order processing), includes device firmware management (firmware repository for resources, latest FW check, FW upgrade, baseline upgrade).
+* **Device activation and inventory**: provides ZTP (Zero Touch Provisioning) and Asset inventory (contract and customer order processing).
+Includes device firmware management (firmware repository for resources, latest FW check, FW upgrade, baseline upgrade).
-* **Subscription management**: Subscription inventory, support for different consumption models.
+* **Subscription management**: offers subscription inventory, support for different consumption models.

 ![](/img/glcp2.png)

 The majority of these essential functions can be performed effortlessly and with great efficiency using the HPE GreenLake PowerShell library.

-PowerShell offers numerous benefits, such as its flexibility and ease of learning, and with this new library, you can significantly boost your productivity, be agile while reducing the risk of manual errors.
-Most, if not all, of the HPE GreenLake tasks can be automated in a smarter way, making it a must-have tool for any IT automation engineer or DevOps personnel.
+PowerShell offers numerous benefits, such as flexibility and ease of learning, and, with this new library, you can significantly boost your productivity and be agile while reducing the risk of manual errors.
+Most, if not all, of the HPE GreenLake tasks can be automated in a smarter way through its use, making it a must-have tool for any IT automation engineer or DevOps personnel.

-# Introduction to the HPE GreenLake PowerShell Library
+# Introduction to the HPE GreenLake PowerShell library

-The new HPE GreenLake PowerShell Library can be found on the Hewlett Packard Enterprise GitHub repository at the following [location](https://github.com/HewlettPackard/POSH-HPEGreenLake).
+The new HPE GreenLake PowerShell library can be found on the Hewlett Packard Enterprise GitHub repository at the following [location](https://github.com/HewlettPackard/POSH-HPEGreenLake).

 ![](/img/github_-glcp.png)

 This module is also published in the PowerShell Gallery.
 The PowerShell Gallery is a repository for sharing and distributing PowerShell modules and scripts.
 It's a community-driven platform that provides access to various PowerShell resources, enabling you to easily discover, install, and publish your own PowerShell content.
 The PowerShell Gallery can be accessed through the PowerShellGet module, which comes pre-installed with Windows PowerShell 5.0 and above.

 In most GitHub repositories, the **README.md** file is a crucial file that provides essential information about the project.
 It typically contains instructions on how to install and use the module, as well as any other important details that potential users or contributors may need to know.
-Other files and folders in the repository includes source code, documentation, configuration files, samples, and more.
+Other files and folders in the repository include source code, documentation, configuration files, samples, and more.
 These files are organized into different directories to help keep things organized and easy to find.
 As mentioned, the **README.md** file is an excellent starting point for getting familiar with this new module.

-The **Samples** folder provides several scripts and csv files examples to demonstrate how this library can be best used.
+The **Samples** folder provides several scripts and csv file examples to demonstrate how this library can be best used.
 These examples illustrate the variety of functionality in the library, including connecting to the platform, onboarding devices, generating API credentials, interacting with iLO, etc.

 The **[Issues](https://github.com/HewlettPackard/POSH-HPEGreenLake/issues)** tab is a feature commonly found on websites that use version control systems such as Git, GitHub, or Bitbucket.
 It allows users to report issues, request new features, or provide feedback related to a project.
 When users click on one of the **Get Started** buttons, they are redirected to a form where they can enter details about their issue or suggestion.
 This information is then stored as a new issue in the project's issue tracker, where developers can see it and take action accordingly.
 The **Issues** tab is a valuable tool for effective communication between developers and users, allowing for a more transparent and collaborative development process.

 ![](/img/github_-glcp_issues.png)

-# Installation of the HPE GreenLake PowerShell Library
+# Installation of the HPE GreenLake PowerShell library

 **Install-Module** cmdlet is a common way to install PowerShell modules from online repositories.
 The cmdlet downloads and installs the module and any associated dependencies that it may have.
 To use the **Install-Module** cmdlet, you can simply open a PowerShell console (or a PowerShell ISE console or VS Code), and run the following command: